 To minimize the number of failed builds, reduce the compilation time, and decrease the size of the update package, we introduced a deterministic compiler for cloud optimization that allows us to verify only parts of the map affected by the latest commits.
 Having this feature in place, we reduced the scope of map testing and efforts per nightly build by more than a third.

 Monitoring compilation time

-Reducing compilation time is an essential part of optimizing cloud infrastructure resources and one of the ways to achieve considerable cost savings.
+Reducing compilation time is an essential part of optimizing cloud automotive infrastructure resources and one of the ways to achieve considerable cost savings.
 We built a service responsible for shutting down resources if the compilation time exceeds 12 hours or the resources aren’t required.
 Implementing this feature allowed us to balance resource availability to reduce costs and provide our DevOps engineers with an automated tool for detecting build issues that can be escalated to the development team for further analysis and resolution.

 To bring on extra capacity only when needed and cut costs for cloud automotive infrastructure, we used next-generation Amazon EC2 instances, including Reserved Instances, On-Demand Instances, and Spot Instances.
-This optimization saved $200 per instance used, which is 82 percent of the original cost.
+This cloud optimization saved $200 per instance used, which is 82 percent of the original cost.

 Business outcome with cloud optimization services

 We surpassed our goals and optimized the project infrastructure to reap all possible benefits of cloud optimization technology.
 The whole project migration from Oracle Exadata to Amazon EC2 took over a year and was followed by continuous improvements to the cloud infrastructure and automotive management cloud software.
 By leveraging the AWS cloud and establishing a continuous improvement process, we significantly strengthened database performance and scalability while reducing the overall total cost of cloud infrastructure ownership by 98.5%.